junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 Most of the men, after they figure out the question, would look down, giggling with a shit-eating smile.

+#### draft notes

 (assuming they're husbands)

-#### draft notes
+(Dean gets the idea of expel+summon from a random demon he runs into in a diner -> make it a slightly detailed case)

+Life continues more or less the same, roads and bad diner food and cold coffees, nights and dreams and nightmares.

+**order of events**: djinn's case (Topeka, Kansas) -> nightmare, illusions -> crossroad demon -> Meg -> visit Sam & Lisa & Jody in a distance one last time, quiet farewells -> get the info & method & location, go to Alaska to get Cas

+(a lot of quiet angst scenes, best part) Dean doesn't know if it's better or worse, now that he has learned where Cas is, but it's not helping if he can't get to him.

+Dean's illusion, seeing Cas everywhere like S08E07

+Dean's dream/nightmare about Cas's deformed figures and pieces in the other dimension, elements from the shapes he saw

+djinn case (S08E20, the pac-man one with Charlie, about fear), the person he sees is Cas, he has to let him go and let the fear go to leave the djinn world, Dean gets messed up after that, stays awake the whole night after that, staring at the starry sky.
+The nightmares get worse after that, like something in his brain gets triggered sickly.

+Dean goes to crossroads want to make deal to ask demons to help, but changes mind to trap one and expel+separate the forms.
+Angels are more like demons than humans in the sense that they too need to possess bodies to walk the Earth.
+Dean gets the idea of expel+summon combo as a solution.
+But need extra help of how to expel angel from body without banishing them away altogether (so angel banishing spell is out of option) -> this part can be in the passing line

+how does Dean know the angel expel spell: Meg tells Dean, the spell expels angel's true form without blasting them away, bc Alastair has done that (S04E16); how does Dean find Meg: tortured crossroad demons, (Meg in random place e.g. gas'n'sip) Meg willing to help bc she does love Cas too; what's the catch: he can die -> still need to fix that tear once Cas comes through, and makes a place to host Cas, *death is an infinite vessel* (S15E03); why Alaska: world's end, veil thinnest (Meg: "Try Ushuaia or Norway if you want, but figured Alaska would be the closest to you")

+Dean visited Sam's place at the end of summer, it's almost one year after he came back from Purgatory now

+Sam looks happy with Amelia, there is a dog called Dog.
+Dean smiles when he goes on a running with the Dog by his side, sees the girl's brightened up smile when she opens the door for him and they hug like they haven't seen each other for a year.
+Dean leaves quietly without saying hi.

+Sam added a large iron lock on the garage door, hinting he did notice impala was missing, but Dean doesn't know what he'd done with it, doesn't know if he'd panicked for a bit but decides it doesn't matter

+tears are form when Dean yearns the most desperately -> first two cases are both when he's dying, third one is just because he's so lonely and missing Cas so much it's also killing him, the danger is inferred suicidal/self-sacrifice thoughts

+<br>

 outlines: Dean drives around, keeps getting spooky feeling of continuously being watched, hears local legend of Cthulhu (otherworldly god-like, humanoid, huge, tentacle, incomprehensible, hundreds of meters tall) in Alaska, sees weird/astonishing aurora lights on sky (abnormalcy is massive light & color in sky, beautiful, astonishing), drives there. midnight, empty road, tear opens, sees giant Cas manifest in full size right in front of impala, wings+rings with eyes+trench coat.
 Dean shocked/terrified/in awe.

 Dean&Cas grab a few moments to talk, Cas worries his reaction at first, Dean needs time to adjust, sees him for real now, rings with too many eyes, not react/communicate well.
 Cas sensitive, feel rejected/upset, afraid Dean disgust/fear his true form now, self-aware being monster.
 Cas gets weaker quickly for staying in this dimension talking for long, fighting against natural order, and with the tear more twisted light & colors, affecting/endanger the sky/air now, increased electricity/magnetism.
 For Dean's safety and Cas's own exhaustion, Cas almost gets pulled back again (almost give up fighting), Dean starts ritual before tear closes. [both POV, Cas upset, self-aware]

-<br>

-tears are form when Dean yearns the most desperately -> first two cases are both when he's dying, third one is just because he's so lonely and missing Cas so much it's also killing him, the danger is inferred suicidal thoughts (?)

 ### Chap.
 5 Inside the Mind (Ritual+reunion)